PokerStars Launches All-in Cashout Feature on Real-money Sites

 Poker is very much a game of logic and math, but for whatever reason, most poker players believe in some sort of completely unreasonable theory or see patterns where patterns do not exist.
-An early one for me was that A-2 suited was an amazing hand because omg, you have an Ace and you can make a flush AND you can make a straight!
-My current stupid belief is that when I get it all-in with the best of it, I am definitely going to lose.
-And I am definitely, definitely going to lose if I have Aces against Kings.
-The King is totally going to rear its ugly head.
+An early one for me was that A-2 suited was an amazing hand because you have an ace and you can make a flush and you can make a straight!
+My current stupid belief is that when I get it all in with the best of it, I am definitely going to lose.
+And I am definitely, definitely going to lose if I have aces against kings.
+The third king is totally going to rear its ugly head.
 Fortunately for us pessimists, PokerStars announced the launch of the All-in Cash Out feature yesterday, enabling us to wiggle our way out of all-in situations with our sanity intact.

 In theory, All-in Cash Out, which was tested for a couple of weeks on the PokerStars.net play-money client, is simple, but in practice, it can get a bit confusing, so let’s start unpacking everything.

 I want my money and I want it now